-- ☐ Offer 500 mL (16 oz) pasteurized 2%, 1% or skim cow's milk daily. - Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain or diarrhea, and can take the place of healthy foods.
-Encourage water. - ☐ Remember to let her eat as little or as much as he is hungry for.
-Never force your child to eat. - ☐ Be a good role model for healthy eating.
-Eat together as a family away from the TV or other distractions. - ☐ Feed your child following Canada's Food Guide.
+- □ Offer 500 mL (16 oz) pasteurized 2%, 1% or skim cow's milk daily. - □ Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain or diarrhea, and can take the place of healthy foods.
+Encourage water. - □ Avoid processed foods high in sugar and/or salt. - □ Remember to let her eat as little or as much as he is hungry for.
+Never force your child to eat. - □ Be a good role model for healthy eating.
+Eat together as a family away from the TV or other distractions. - □ Feed your child following Canada's Food Guide.
 Find out if your child is a healthy eater using Nutri-eSTEP at www.nutritionscreen.ca